derickkan3356/anime-manga-theme-and-success-prediction/README.md

 - **Creators:** Creators is the most influential feature in the model, despite being a multi-categorical variable with numerous unique values, making it harder to interpret directly.
 Its high importance suggests that the reputation, skills, or popularity of the creators play a significant role in shaping user perceptions and ratings.
 This finding emphasizes the critical role of creative talent in the success of anime and manga titles.

-- **Status Feature:** Status emerges as second most important factors.
+- **Status:** Status emerges as second most important factors.
 Titles with an unknown status (depicted by the red points, which represent higher feature values) tend to have a highly negative association with user scores.
 This suggests that when the status of an anime or manga is unclear, users may perceive it less favorably, possibly due to concerns about its completeness or quality.

 - **Popularity Features:** The features favorites, members, and scored_by are highly influential, with a generally positive impact on user scores.
 These features, which are directly related to the popularity of a title, indicate that higher popularity often corresponds to higher user ratings.
 Popular titles tend to be well-received, perhaps benefiting from a broader fan base and higher levels of engagement.